-1: G School workforce Staff wellbeing Staff anxiety re: returning to work and potential exposure to the virus.
-All staff Serious Individual discussions have been/are held with staff to identify concerns/ barriers re: returning to work.
-(NB: recognising that some could be experiencing bereavement, mental health issues, etc.). med ium med ium We have signposted to relevant counselling services.
-Including the Education Support Partnership which provides a free helpline for school staff and targeted support for mental health and wellbeing.
-HR advice is available through Sue Shelley.
-All staff have access to Health Assured for free and confidential support.
-We are working with the trade unions. https://www.hse.gov.uk/news/assets/docs/talking-with-your-wo rkers.pdf Staff who may be at increased risk from coronavirus.
+Staff who may be at increased risk from coronavirus.
 Staff anxiety Potential for staff to suffer serious illness if they contract coronavirus.
-Staff in at risk group Serious potentially fatal We recognise that some people with particular characteristics may be at comparatively increased risk from coronavirus (COVID-19), as set out in the COVID-19: review of disparities in risks and outcomes report .
+Staff in at risk group Serious potentially fatal We recognise that some people with particular characteristics may be at comparatively increased risk from coronavirus (COVID-19), as set out in the COVID-19: review of disparities in risks and outcomes report.
 We will remain alert to the findings of this research and respond to any changes in guidance accordingly.
-If people with significant risk factors are concerned, we will discuss their concerns and explain the measures the school is putting in place to reduce risks.
-Where practically possible we will accommodate additional measures to support staff where appropriate.
+If people with significant risk factors are concerned, we will discuss their concerns and explain the measures the school is putting in place to reduce risks. med ium med ium Where practically possible we will accommodate additional measures to support staff where appropriate.
 We are having developed this risk assessment with reference to our Equalities Policies and Procedures to ensure that those affected by the control measures in this risk assessment are not unlawfully discriminated against.
-We note that people who live with those who have comparatively increased risk from coronavirus (COVID-19) can attend the workplace. med ium med ium
+We note that people who live with those who have comparatively increased risk from coronavirus (COVID-19) can attend the workplace.
+Staff training Staff are not aware or do not understand the requirements for working safely.
+All staff Serious In preparation for a full return on 1 September 2020 training and written instruction has been provided re: operating procedures outlined in this risk assessment to all staff.
+This includes: What to do if they suspect that they or a member of their household has coronavirus (including testing arrangements) Day to day organisations and procedures including arrangements for cleaning, staff welfare facilities, travel to work The importance of keeping teaching groups separate during the day med ium med ium

-SKA DS Risk Assessment: School operation from 1 September 2020 Issue 2.0 1/08/20 Page 25 of 49 -- -- --------- -----------------------------
+SKA DS Risk Assessment: School operation from 1 September 2020 Issue 3.0 1/08/20 Page 31 of 60 -------------------------------------------------------------------------- --------- -----------------------------